Complexity of simple modules over the Lie superalgebra $\mathfrak{osp}(k|2)$: Introduction

 Moreover, we compute the $z$-complexity of simple modules over $\osp(k|2)$ ($k>2$).
 The $z$-complexity of modules was introduced in \cite[Section~9]{BKN1} and will be denoted by $z_{\F}(-)$.
 In \cite{BKN1} the authors computed this categorical invariant for the simple and the Kac modules over $\gl(m|n)$ and then used a detecting subsuperalgebra $\ff$ to interpret their computations geometrically.
 The same was done for the Lie superalgebras $\osp(2|2n)$, $\osp(3|2)$, $\dd$, $G(3)$, and $F(4)$ in \cite{H}.
 We carry these computations over $\osp(k|2)$ and conclude in Theorem~\ref{ospgeometric2} that if $L(\lambda)$ is a simple module, we have:

 The organization of the paper goes as follows.
 In Section~\ref{s:prel}, we give brief preliminaries for classical Lie superalgebras and their representations.
 We also provide brief definitions for the complexity, support and associated variety, and $z$-complexity of modules.
-In Section~\ref{s:computecomplexity}, we compute the complexity of the simple modules over $\osp(k|2)$ for $k>2$ and then relate the support and associated variety of these modules to the complexity as mentioned earlier.
-In Section~\ref{s:computeZcomplexity}, we compute the $z$-complexity of the same family of modules and show that it will be the same as the dimension of the support variety of a detecting subalgebra, $\ff$, of $\osp(k|2)$.
+In Section~\ref{s:computecomplexity}, we compute the complexity of the simple modules over $\osp(k|2)$ for $k>2$ and show that \eqref{compinterpret} holds.
+In Section~\ref{s:computeZcomplexity}, we compute the $z$-complexity of the same family of modules and show \eqref{zcompinterpret} holds.